offsite-solutions/docker-os15/README.md

 XDebug is an additional module (see later).

 #### Logs
-PHP and FPM logs are located in
+PHP and FPM logs located in

     /var/log/apache2/